Norwegian Cruise Line fleet

 NCL cruises to Cuba 2017

 In December 2016, NCL (Norwegian Cruise Line Holdings) received permission to operate cruises to Cuba - beginning March 2017.
 The first-ever NCL ship visiting Cuba will be Norwegian Sky.
-Its itinerary program includes several 4-day cruise itineraries from Miami that include Havana overnights - starting May 2017.
+Its itinerary program offers 4-day cruises from Miami that include Havana overnights - starting May through December 2017.
+The itinerary also visits the NCL private island Great Stirrup Cay.

 The current list of passenger shipping lines offering cruises to Cuba in 2017-2018 includes: